titusmuteti/e-business-project/README.md

 # e-business-project
 # Introduction
 'Class collection ltd' is an application that presents various products, ranging from clothes to electronics to rings to potential buyers, mainly targeting the youth.
 It fetches a public API and uses it to display specific information.
-A user can see the number of likes or dislikes a given product has and decide whether to buy it or not by clicking on the buttons.
+By clicking on the buttons users can see the number of likes or dislikes a given product has.
 The likes and dislikes are used to gauge a buyer feeling about the product as well as showcase the popularity of a given item.

 # Technologies
-HTML, CSS, and Javascript.
+- HTML
+- CSS
+- Javascript

 # Project MVP
 - Landing page